MukhtarovEldar/Virtual-Rubiks-Cube-Control/README.md

-# HandCubeSolver
+# Virtual-Rubiks-Cube-Control

-HandCubeSolver is a Python-based project that allows you to solve a virtual Rubik's Cube using hand gestures.
+Virtual-Rubiks-Cube-Control is a Python-based project that allows you to solve a virtual Rubik's Cube using hand gestures.
 With this application, you can manipulate a 3D Rubik's Cube on your computer screen by moving your hands in front of a camera.
 It provides an interactive and fun way to solve the classic puzzle.
+**Please Note**: This project is currently a work in progress.

 ## Features